 If you see this error, make sure that you are passing a row id.
 You can get a row id by using an action that creates a row like Append row or the Find row action.

-At this time, we do not support the use of Zapier, AppFlow, and Webhooks if you are using SSO.
+- Yes, we do support the use of Zapier, AppFlow, Webhooks, and future integrations if you are using SSO.

 |Was this article helpful?|